$17.5B In Alcohol Sales To Youth, But Prevention Is Underfunded

-Category: World Politics Hits: 1David H. Jernigan, Boston University CC–BY–ND.
+Category: World Politics Hits: 9David H. Jernigan, Boston University CC–BY–ND.
 Alcohol is still the most commonly used drug among high school students.
 According to the Centers for Disease Control and Prevention, every year approximately 3,500 people under 21 die because of alcohol use.
 I have studied the relationship between alcohol marketing and youth drinking behavior for the past 20 years.
 In 2011, my colleagues and I performed what to our knowledge was the first and only survey of what specific brands of alcohol underage people drink.
 We asked 1,032 young drinkers about 898 brands of alcohol to learn what the underage alcohol market looks like.

 Read more https://crooksandliars.com/2021/06/175b-alcohol-sales-youth-prevention